 Most grandparents choose the Gerber Grow Up Plan for their grandchildren simply because that is how they are marketed.

 And the majority of parents buy life insurance on their kids as a term life child rider.
-The reasoning is, if my kid dies at least I can pay for the funeral.
+The reasoning is, if my insured child dies at least I can pay for the funeral.

 Child Term Rider vs Gerber Grow-Up Plan